What is portable long service leave?

 – Period 2 is from 1 Jan to 30 June, usually issued in mid to late July with a final lodgement date of 30 September.

-- Further information regarding reporting completing a return, including how to calculate a worker's service days, are provided in various information sheets for employer published under the publications menu on this web site.
+- Further information regarding reporting and completing a return (including how to calculate a worker’s service days), are provided in various information sheets that can be accessed at the bottom of this webpage.

 Who is an eligible worker?

 - is employed to carry-out construction work in the Northern Territory;